smwaqas89/NCA-AIIO-Associate/readme.md

 - Dynamic execution graph
 - Highly used for LLMs and research

-**Simple:** Easy-to-use framework for training and building neural networks.
+  Easy-to-use framework for training and building neural networks.

 ---